-After all, the Vata type is fundamentally creative and an out-of-the box thinker quite comfortable sharing and spreading enthusiasm for passion projects.
-Vata is the ultimate companion to have on board when you need some game-changing vision.
-Paired with a practical and logical Pitta, projects will not only be fresh and new, but executed with an eye for detail and on time.
+After all, Vata types are fundamentally creative and think outside the box.
+Vata types are also quite comfortable sharing and spreading enthusiasm for their passion projects.
+In fact, they are the ultimate companions to have on board when you need some game-changing vision.
+Paired with a practical and logical Pitta (fire) type, projects will not only be fresh and new, but executed with an eye for detail and on time.

 What does Ayurveda tell us about how to ride the winds of creativity as a Vata type?